mdmk4os/dotfiles/README.md

 ```
 > [!NOTE]
 > if you're in wired connection: try `systemctl status dhcpcd`
+> to check your connection `ping -c1 archlinux.org`

 To format the disks, I will use my example VM, using `cfdisk <device>` we can reset:
 ```